 Around 2005, an old knee surgery finally came back to haunt me so badly that even my good knee finally gave up.
 I was diagnosed with windswept knees and my right knee hurt so bad I was put on powerful pain killers.
 I had no idea!
 Muscle relaxers came next and before long I was hooked.
 I could walk with a cane but it didn’t feel good anymore so I avoided it.
 I ate junk food if I ate at all and was too thin.
 I was unhealthy, drugged up and not happy.
 Something had to give and it did.

-One day in 2010, I got up and told my friend I was tired and going back to bed.
+One day in 2011, I got up and told my friend I was tired and going back to bed.
 He was going to work and decided to change his shoes.
 He came into the bedroom to change them and found me on my back with vomit coming out of my mouth.
-He checked my pulse and couldn’t find one.
+He checked my pulse and could barely find one.
 It had only been minutes.

 I finally started gaining weight.
 I wasn’t doing anything with my life and felt like a loser.
-Late in 2013, I decided to go into the drug clinic and pare down the huge dose of drugs I was still on.
+In 2013, I decided to go into the drug clinic and pare down the huge dose of drugs I was on.
 I stopped the muscle relaxers completely and got weaned down to a tiny dose of pain meds.
 I was functioning again and started writing daily.
-I dragged out my 30-year old bicycle which had been in storage and started riding it on the Bay Trail.
+I dragged out my 1984 bicycle which had been in storage and started riding it on the Bay Trail.
 I started feeling pretty good and began to have hope that I’d lose some weight.

-The summer of 2015, I was so tired of the psych meds I stopped taking them.
+In the summer of 2015, I was so tired of the psych meds I stopped taking them.
 I put a Sky Swing on my patio and I enjoyed swinging on it.
 I would kick my feet and swing on it like a regular swing and I noticed my waist got a little smaller.
-I was intrigued and using the foot rest that came with it made up some exercises.
+I was intrigued and using the footrest that came with it made up some exercises.
 I used weights in my hands and it would swing me like a pendulum.
 I was feeling much better.

 Now I want to share this with you!
-I am going to have all kinds of bike and health related articles, recipes of mine and share my photographs I take while biking the trail.
+I’m going to have all kinds of bicycle and health-related articles, and share the photographs I take while biking the Bay Trail.
 I hope to hear your stories and maybe together we can make things happen for you too.
 I did it alone but you don’t have to.

 Without effort, there is no reward!